MusicCorner/create-async-slice/README.md

-/* RequestPayloadWithId, SuccessPayloadWithId, ErrorPayloadWithId: these are optional since we always should pass an id of parent list by default */ export const getUserCompaniesSlice = createAsyncListSlice<RequestPayloadWithId, SuccessPayloadWithId, ErrorPayloadWithId>({ name: 'getCompaiesByUserId' })
+/* RequestPayloadWithId, SuccessPayloadWithId, ErrorPayloadWithId: these are optional since we always should pass an id of parent list by default */ export const getUserCompaniesSlice = createAsyncMappingSlice<RequestPayloadWithId, SuccessPayloadWithId, ErrorPayloadWithId>({ name: 'getCompaiesByUserId' })

 export const usersReducer = combineReducers({
   getUsers: getUsersSlice.reducer,